notveryleet/wsgi-twilight/README.md

 Currently returns info for the requester's location.

-Future directions include allowing for input for arbitrary locations.
+Future directions include allowing input for arbitrary locations.